highVanguard/ModuleEvaluator-Python/README.md

 # ModuleEvaluator-Python
-Program that calculates a uiversity student's credit score and overall result
+Program that calculates a university student's credit score and overall result

     ############### HISTOGRAM ###############